Nerdbergev/ledmatrixd/README.md

 This software is still in active development as of January 2022.

+## Prerequisites

+Make the panel accessible by the user running this daemon, see for example the included file 99-ledpanel.rules.

+Have xorg-fonts-misc and the terminus font installed (Archlinux: terminux-font, xorg-fonts-misc).

 ## Quick start

 This daemon can be run in two ways: